riasatislam/riasatislam.github.io/content/blog/forgotten-zakah-of-knowledge/index.md

 ## Forms of Zakah of Knowledge

-IslamOnline mentions several ways to give zakah of knowledge.
+IslamOnline mentions several ways to fulfil zakah of knowledge.
 Here are some highlights:

 ### 1. **Spreading Knowledge**